sogalipeau/sogalipeau/README.md

 </div>

 ***
 > :telescope: At the moment, I am working on creating a personal portfolio page.
 I've completed several projects and challenges on FreeCodeCamp and Codecademy.
-Do check out the code in their respective repositories or go straight to their live view.
+Do check out the code in their respective repositories or click on the links below to go straight to their live view.
 I welcome your feedback, comment and tips.
 >:nerd_face:Thank you!

 - [x] [Book Club](https://sogalipeau.github.io/diogenes-book-club/)